 \section{Abstract}

-In this write up we present the general theory of the signal formation in various detectors.
-We follow a pedagogical analysis and presentation such that the results could easily understood and applied by the interested reader to the different detector configurations.
-We include few applications to gaseous detectors, namely, Monitored Drift Tubes (MDT) and microstrip pattern detector of the micromegas type.
+In this write-up we present the general theory of the signal formation in various detectors.
+We follow a pedagogical analysis and presentation such that the results could be easily understood and applied by the interested reader to the different detector configurations.
+We include few applications to gaseous detectors, namely, Monitored Drift Tubes (MDT) and micro-pattern gaseous detectors of the Micromegas type.